zaufi/zaufi.github.com/my-paludis-hooks-and-addons.md

 Related part of my `/etc/paludis/bashrc` nowadays has the following:

+{% highlight bash %}
 # Tell to autotools (if used) not to create useless,
 # for one time build, `.d' files, reduce compilation messages
 # and use cache for config results
 EXTRA_ECONF="--disable-dependency-tracking --enable-silent-rules -C --cache-file=/var/cache/autotools/config.cache"
+{% endhighlight %}

 Manage Build Environments